photostructure/base-tools-debian/README.md

 - There are many more `ffmpeg` codecs installed in the Debian image, so more video and audio formats are supported, but they seem to be mostly archaic.

 - Some external tools are only compatible with Debian/glibc.
-For example, CUDA hardware accelleration may be easier on Debian than on Alpine.
+For example, CUDA hardware acceleration may be easier on Debian than on Alpine.

 Cons: